+Marie Hadley is an early career researcher in intellectual property law, with expertise in copyright law and IP norms.
+Her work seeks to better understand the relationship between law and society.
 Marie completed her PHD ('The Politics of Cultural Appropriation Claims and Law Reform') on copyright, cultural appropriation, and tattoo in 2019.
 The thesis explores in depth the argument for law reform to prevent the cultural appropriation of Māori and Aboriginal and Torres Strait Islander culture, with a particular focus on the protection of cultural imagery and arts styles.
-Marie also holds degrees in Law and Social Science from Macquarie University in Sydney.